JakeWolicki/Workload_Shiny_Dashboard/README.md

 - **Comparative Analysis**: Compare players by position, date, and session type to identify who has the most or least workload.
 - **Informed Programming**: Use data to customize training programs, such as reducing eccentric work for players with high deceleration rates to manage stress and prevent injury.

+#### Skater Distance Z Scores
+- **Analyzing Intensity Levels: This feature breaks down the distance skaters travel across four intensity levels: low, moderate, high, and sprint.
+To further analyze performance, the skaters' Z-scores are calculated, which show how far each player deviates from the average distance covered by all skaters, for each intensity level.
+This is summarized with a table of skaters' Z-scores for each intensity level, followed by four bar charts for easier comparison of Z-scores across low, moderate, high, and sprint intensities.

+#### Goalie Readiness
+- **Tracking Trends: Similar to the skater readiness section, this feature focuses on goalies.
+It monitors goalie readiness trends, helping identify recovery strategies and making timely adjustments to their training programs.

+#### Goalie Workload
+- **Defensive Zone & Muscle Activation: This section presents a combined bar and line chart.
+The bar chart shows the time the puck spends in the defensive zone, while the line graphs display the EMG (electromyography) activation for both the right and left quadriceps.

 ### Future Vision
 - **Injury Correlation**: Pair workload metrics with injury data to identify potential correlations and contributing factors.
 - **Injury Prediction**: Work towards identifying methods to mitigate injury risk, even if it results in a marginal reduction.